Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Jet quenching parameter

 Combining Eq.(\ref{eq41}) and Eq.(\ref{eq42}) and using the relation $\langle W^{A}(\mathcal{C})\rangle\sim \langle W^{F}(\mathcal{C})\rangle^{2}$, we get the expression of the jet quenching parameter

-Using light-cone coordinates $x^{\mu}=(r,x^{+},x^{-},x_{2},\varphi)$, the metric Eq.(\ref{eq25}) becomes
+Using light-cone coordinates $x^{\mu}=(r,x^{+},x^{-},z,\varphi)$, the metric Eq.(\ref{eq25}) becomes

 We still take the world-sheet coordinates as $\sigma^{\alpha}=(\tau,\sigma)$.
-The Nambu-Goto action is invariant under coordinate transformation on $\sigma^{\alpha}$, so we can set $\tau=x^{-},\sigma=x_{2}$.
-Here, we assume the quark pair is along $x_{2}$.
+The Nambu-Goto action is invariant under coordinate transformation on $\sigma^{\alpha}$, so we can set $\tau=x^{-},\sigma=z$.
+Here, we assume the quarkonium is along $z$ direction.
 The Wilson loop is on the surface where $\varphi$ and $x^{+}$ are constant.
 After gauge fixing, the metric Eq.(\ref{eq431}) becomes

 where $\dot{r}=\frac{dr}{d\sigma}$, using Eq.(\ref{eq34}) and Eq.(\ref{eq35}), the action of the string is

 Similarly, the Lagrangian does not contain $\sigma$, we have

 Solving the above equation, we get